Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Synonymous with Botswana is the Okavango Delta, carrying life-giving flood waters from the Angolan highlands down countless waterways and lagoons.
+Synonymous with Botswana is the Okavango Delta, carrying life-giving floodwaters from the Angolan highlands down countless waterways and lagoons.
 The abundance and variety of wildlife to be found in this oasis is astonishing.
 Chobe National Park has the world's largest herds of Elephant, and Moremi Game Reserve is renowned for having some of the densest populations of wildlife on earth.
 The delta is all the more breathtaking for being on the edge of the barren Kalahari Desert.

-The Kalahari is home to the largest unbroken stretch of sand on the planet.
+The Kalahari is home to one of the largest unbroken stretches of sand on the planet.
 These great dunes give way to the remarkable salt plains of the Makgadikgadi and Nxai pans, and the 3,000-year-old baobab trees on Kubu Island.
-On the southern edge of the Kalahari lies the characteristic red dunes and sparse scrub of the Kgalagadi Transfrontier National Park.
+On the southern edge of the Kalahari lie the characteristic red dunes and sparse scrub of the Kgalagadi Transfrontier National Park.
 'Place of thirst' in the local tongue, the rains are said to fall here just once a century.
 However, the park is home to iconic predators and huge herds of Springbok, Gemsbok, Wildebeest and Eland.
-The enormous Central Kalahari National Park is ruled by black-maned lions, and still witness to the hunter-gatherer lifestyle of the indigenous San people.
+The enormous Central Kalahari National Park is ruled by black-maned lions, and is still witness to the hunter-gatherer lifestyle of the indigenous San people.

 All the wildlife and wilderness leaves little foothold for people in this sparsely populated country.
-Gaborone, the capital, houses around ten percent of the total population and is fast-growing, with blossoming attractions of its own.
+Gaborone, the capital, houses around ten percent of the total population and is growing quickly, with blossoming attractions of its own.
 Botswana promises the ultimate safari adventure, and visitors can be sure of the trip of a lifetime.

 Visitors can choose to experience Botswana's incredible wildlife and scenery in many ways, from self-drive four-wheel-drive journeys to chartered five-star safari packages.

 Maun is the country's main tourist hub and gateway to the Okavango Delta.
 A popular way to explore is a guided journey in a (dugout canoe).
 Visitors can stay in tented camps in Moremi Game Reserve, enjoying some of the world's densest concentrations of wildlife, or take a four-by-four trip through Chobe National Park, encountering predators at Savuti, and large herds of Elephant at the Linyanti marshes.
 The delta is also world-renowned for its freshwater fishing safaris, October being the best time to visit.
-Just south of Moremi and Chobe lies the Makgadikgadi Pans National Park where visitors can overnight at Boteti River before exploring the astonishing scenery of the salt flats.
+Just south of Moremi and Chobe lies the Makgadikgadi Pans National Park, where visitors can overnight at Boteti River before exploring the astonishing scenery of the salt flats.

 For those seeking some peace and quiet, the vast expanse of the Kalahari Desert awaits.
 The Central Kalahari Game Reserve is one of the largest reserves in Africa, roughly the size of Denmark.
 Here, visitors can encounter iconic black-maned lions, camp in Deception Valley to see the rare brown hyena, and go for guided walks with the indigenous San hunter-gatherers.
 Right in the south, the Kgalagadi Transfrontier National Park is home to huge red sand dunes and large migratory herds.
 Visitors will encounter few other tourists down here in the raw heart of Africa.